r-dube/pickingflowers/uk.md

 - 2014: HCSEC Oversight Board established to provide annual assessment of HCSEC's capabilities and security of Huawei's products, independently from Huawei Headquarters in China \[HCSEC2020\]
 - March 2015: HCSEC Oversight Board validates that HCSEC is able to operate independently from Huawei China's influence \[HCSEC2015\]
 - 2016, 2017: HCSEC Oversight Board reiterates HCSEC independence from Huawei China \[HCSEC2016\], \[HCSEC2017\]
-- July 2018: HCSEC Oversight Board identifies shortcomings in Huawei’s engineering  networks to new risks; the Oversight Board provides (only) limited assurance that all risks to U.K. national security from Huawei’s involvement in the U.K.’s critical networks have been sufficiently mitigated \[HCSEC2018\]
+- July 2018: HCSEC Oversight Board identifies shortcomings in Huawei’s engineering practices; the Oversight Board provides (only) limited assurance that risks from Huawei to U.K.’s critical networks have been sufficiently mitigated \[HCSEC2018\]
 - January 2019: U.S. Department of Justice files criminal charges against Huawei in the U.S. \[CNET2019\]
 - March 2019: The HCSEC Oversight Board continues to be able to provide only limited assurance that the long-term security risks can be managed in the Huawei equipment currently deployed in the U.K.; No material progress has been made on the security issues raised in the HCSEC 2018 report; \[HCSEC2019\]
 - April 2019: U.K. government considers disallowing Huawei equipment from mobile operator's 5G "core", but allowing Huawei equipment at the edge of these networks \[FW2019\]